 There are seventeen educational establishments within the Shire.
-Schools represent an area of real importance and opportunity for walking and cycling as encouraging and promoting walking and cycling at an early age can lead to a continuation of walking and cycling in future years, not to mention the immediate health benefits.
+Schools represent an area of real importance and opportunity for walking and cycling as encouraging and promoting these activities at an early age can lead to a continuation of this beneficial exercise in future years, providing long term as well as immediate health benefits.